eisa22/Robot_Gesture_Control/README.md

-# Robot Control Program via Hand Gestures
+# Robot Control via Hand Gestures

 This project demonstrates controlling an e.DO robot using hand gestures detected via Mediapipe.
 The system captures hand gestures through a camera, processes them to recognize specific gestures, and then translates these gestures into commands to control the e.DO robot.